errkedukke/errkedukke/README.md

 ## 🔥 Current Project

 - **[ggamestore](https://github.com/errkedukke/ggamestore)**
-  _An overarchitected ASP.NET Core application designed with SOLID principles and testability in mind, showcasing advanced concepts like CQRS, the Mediator Pattern, and Clean Architecture.
-While not strictly necessary, this structure was chosen to demonstrate best practices in scalable, maintainable application design._
+  _An overarchitected ASP.NET Core application using SOLID principles, for showcasing CQRS Pattern with the Mediator, and Clean Architecture. ._

 ---